The Planning Appeals Process

 Our twitter feed also displays information in regard to live appeals.
 Follow us here @WDC-Planning

-Details of the Planning Inspectorate’s appeal decision on a planning application can be viewed online under the relevant planning application number.
+The appeal decision is published through our planning register under the relevant planning application number.